01 of 10

 08 of 10

-Simmer 4-6 Hours, Skimming Impurities From the Surface
+Simmer 4 to 6 Hours, Skimming Impurities From the Surface

-Continue like this for 4 to 6 hours.
+Continue like this for four to six hours.
 The longer you simmer, the more flavor and body is extracted from the bones.
 Keep track of the liquid level, too.
-Your goal is to wind up with about 4 quarts of water for every 5 quarts you started with.
+Your goal is to wind up with about four quarts of water for every five quarts you started with.
 So if the liquid is evaporating too quickly, you can partially cover the pot, and add more water if necessary.Continue to 9 of 10 below.

 09 of 10